Liechtensteiner nationality law

-Liechtensteiner nationality law details the conditions by which an individual is a national of Liechtenstein.
-The primary law governing these requirements is the Law on the Acquisition and Loss of Citizenship, which came into force on 4 January 1934.
+The primary law governing nationality of Liechtenstein is the Law on the Acquisition and Loss of Citizenship, which came into force on 4 January 1934.
 Liechtenstein is a member state of the European Free Trade Association (EFTA).
 All Liechtensteiner nationals have automatic and permanent permission to live and work in any European Union (EU) or EFTA country.

-Any person born to at least one Liechtensteiner parent receives citizenship at birth, regardless of the place of birth.
-Foreign nationals may naturalise after living in the country for at least 10 years, renouncing any previous nationalities, becoming accepted as local citizens of a municipality by popular vote, and demonstrating proficiency in the German language.
+Any person born to at least one married Liechtensteiner parent receives citizenship at birth, regardless of the place of birth.
+Children of unmarried couples in which only the father is Liechtensteiner acquire a right to claim citizenship retroactive to their date of birth, while those born to unmarried Liechtensteiner mothers acquire citizenship at birth automatically.
+Foreign nationals may become Liechtenstein citizens by naturalisation after meeting a minimum residence requirement, renouncing any previous nationalities, and demonstrating proficiency in the German language.

+Under Liechtenstein's ordinary naturalisation process, the statutory residence period is 10 years.
+However, this requires approval from the electorate of a local municipality and it is highly unlikely for anyone to succeed through the voting process.
+In practice, citizenship may be acquired without voter consent through facilitated naturalisation, which requires either living in the country for at least 30 years (residence under age 20 counting as double) or marriage to a Liechtensteiner citizen, which has a lower residence requirement (between 5 and 10 years).

 History

+Medieval and early modern period

 Until the early 19th century, German lands constituted the core part of the highly decentralised Holy Roman Empire.
 Each of the roughly 1,800 individual political entities within the Empire had varying (or non-existent) definitions on who they considered to be members of their polity.
 "Citizenship" in this context was tied to a person's settlement in a particular municipality and individuals found outside of their ordinary places of residence could be deported to other parts of imperial territory.

-Admission into and departure from the principality was strictly controled; any person wishing to enter Liechtenstein was required to purchase their acceptance into the league of feudal bondsman who owed allegiance to the local lord.
+Admission into and departure from the principality was strictly controlled; any person wishing to enter Liechtenstein was required to purchase their acceptance into the league of feudal bondsman who owed allegiance to the local lord.
 Rural communities in Liechtenstein additionally restricted the number of new citizens with entrance fees that were required for individuals to participate in local village cooperatives.
-A women who married outside of her village automatically lost her previous cooperative rights and her husband was required to pay for her rights in his local community.
+A woman who married outside of her village automatically lost her previous cooperative rights and her husband was required to pay for her rights in his local community.
 The fees to bring in a wife from another Liechtenstein municipality were much lower than for a foreign wife.
 Children automatically acquired the village rights of their fathers at the time of birth.
 Individuals who were Liechtensteiner subjects but did not belong to a local community were known as Hintersassen.